Protecting human health

 In these circumstances, health risk assessment, combined with best practice technology and environmental management, is the minimum starting point.

-The Department of Health provides advice on health risk assessments conducted by industry to assist the EPA in deciding on environmental authorisations and development assessments.
+SA Health provides advice on health risk assessments conducted by industry to assist the EPA in deciding on environmental authorisations and development assessments.

 Environment protection policies, codes and guidelines are important tools for environmental management, eg Guidelines on separation distances for incompatible land uses.